connect with us

 For Offline Tests

-To send the official report, you need to first select the schools you are interested in prior to the exam.
-You can do this at the test centre itself.
+To send the official report, you need to first select the schools you are interested in before the exam.
+You can do this at the GMAT test centre itself.
 Before the test begins, you will find a screen that will display the business schools you want to select.
 You can choose up to 5 schools, but you cannot change your choices after you have confirmed them.
 Once you accept your score, your choices will be automatically sent to the chosen B-schools.

 For Online Tests